-Trinamool Congress criticises its MP Mahua Moitra’s remarks about deity Kaali
+TMC criticises its MP Mahua Moitra for saying Kaali is a ‘meat-eating, alcohol-accepting goddess’

-The Lok Sabha MP stirred up a controversy after she said that the Hindu deity was a ‘meat-eating and alcohol-accepting goddess’.

 The Trinamool Congress on Tuesday distanced itself from the remarks made by its party MP Mahua Moitra about Hindu deity Kaali.